bcbio/bcbio-nextgen/docs/contents/configuration.rst

   automated installer and updater handles retrieval and installation of these resources for supported genome builds.

+- `srnaseq` -- Supporting data files for smallRNA-seq analysis.
+Same as in rnaseq, the automated installer and updater handle this for supported genome builds.

 By default, we place the ``buildname-resources.yaml`` files next to the genome FASTA files in the reference directory.
 For custom setups, you specify an alternative directory in the ref:`config-resources`